 Apply early.
 You’ll need a high school degree from an accredited institution, official SAT/ACT scores, transcripts from all other colleges you’ve attended.

 Our College offers financial aid and scholarships to qualified students.
 The amounts and eligibility requirements of these awards vary depending on the type of award.
 Merit-based financial assistance is highly competitive, so apply early.

 You’ll need 126 credits to graduate.
 Lower division requirements include at least 60 credit hours of pre-engineering credits.
 Up to 90 academic credits may be transferred from an ABET accredited institution of higher education.
-You must also meet the University Foreign Language Requirement, pass the CLAST (or have it waived) and meet all of the state and university requirements for graduation.
+You must also meet the University Foreign Language Requirement and meet all of the state and university requirements for graduation.